 If you die during the policy term, the insurer will pay the policy's face value to your beneficiaries.
 This cash benefit—which is, in most cases, not taxable—may be used by beneficiaries to settle your healthcare and funeral costs, consumer debt, or mortgage debt, among other things.
 However, if the policy expires before your death, there is no payout.
 You may be able to renew a term policy at its expiration, but the premiums will be recalculated for your age at the time of renewal.

 Term life policies have no value other than the guaranteed death benefit.
-There is no savings component as found in a product.
+There is no savings component as found in a whole life insurance product.

 Term life is usually the least costly life insurance available because it offers a benefit for a restricted time and provides only a death benefit.